danferth/todo/README.md

 Todo
 ====

-# HOT ISSUE
-- [x] `parse-inqiery-form` is sending back to `/test` and needs to send back to previous page.
-- [x] add bio TC for 2.8 931804 to products and upload image
-- [x] where the hell did the off canvas menu go! -shheez that was too easy :)
-- [x] **not really ht but...** need to add the new UYF flask with cap and cap to products and images
-- [x] MOve well plate search to well plates page no reason to have them separate
+# OTHER PEOPLES PROBLEMS
+- [ ] text for sales to look over

 ## The big random list
 - [ ] Oppertunities *(sp)* on main nav and footer link
+- [ ] First seal has a weird `,` prepended to description
 - [ ] double check the well plate well shapes the 24 well square well round bottoms are not triggering
 - [ ] on well search try to have only 10mL for volume select
 - [ ] need way to clear well shape select
-- [ ] First seal has a weird `,` prepended to description
-- [ ] Incorporate seals and covers into search on well search
+- [ ] Add plate covers to plate search *(get interaction between the two)*
 - [ ] glassware organization needed
 - [ ] glassware needs search
-- [ ] Add plate covers to plate search *(get interaction between the two)*
 - [ ] each product needs the basic questions answered up front. *i.e. fill volumnes, comes in multiple sizes... and not in the form of bullets maybe a module of some sort so people konw to look in a sertain place.
 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
-- [ ] start looking at cell culture and FV about page layouts
-- [ ] text for sales to look over
 - [ ] change over to gulp - will have to work off of gulp starter
+- [x] start looking at cell culture and FV about page layouts
 - [x] start design of search for tech library
 - [x] redo distributors page
 - [x] on main roadmap pages copy top `<p>` in a `<div>` wrapper
+- [x] `parse-inqiery-form` is sending back to `/test` and needs to send back to previous page.
+- [x] add bio TC for 2.8 931804 to products and upload image
+- [x] where the hell did the off canvas menu go! -shheez that was too easy :)
+- [x] **not really ht but...** need to add the new UYF flask with cap and cap to products and images
+- [x] MOve well plate search to well plates page no reason to have them separate
 - [x] set up or check variables for changing nav bar styles easily
 - [x] **fix the FLOUC on the rail nav**
 - [x] introduce the twitter module or 'prefooter' instead of just being a chunk of the page